The definitions set forth in this section apply throughout this chapter unless the context clearly requires a different meaning.

-(12) "Loan processor" means an individual who performs clerical or support duties as an employee at the direction of and subject to the supervision and instruction of a person licensed, or exempt from licensing, under chapter 19.146 RCW.
+(12) "Loan processor or underwriter" means an individual who performs clerical or support duties as an employee at the direction of and subject to the supervision and instruction of a person licensed, or exempt from licensing, under this chapter.

 (13) "Making a loan" means advancing, offering to advance, or making a commitment to advance funds to a borrower for a loan.